-When results from all participants were completed we analysed each participant's ADLs individually with the clinician who carried out their data-informed briefing.
-For each of the outliers and errors in ADL detection were were able to determine an explanation such as having no training data to work with for a given ADL from the online participant briefings such as a participant not leaving their home recently or having no appropriate deployed sensors for an ADL for a given participant.
+When results from all participants were completed, we analysed each participant's ADLs individually with the clinician who carried out their data-informed briefing.
+For each of the outliers and errors in ADL detection were able to determine an explanation such as having no training data to work with for a given ADL from the online participant briefings such as a participant not leaving their home recently or having no appropriate deployed sensors for an ADL for a given participant.

-The numbers of detected ADLs across participants in Figure 6 does show a lot of variety.
-ARC24 shows largest number because of the large number of eating events, similar to ARC26 and is explained as follows.
+The numbers of detected ADLs across participants in Figure 6 do show a lot of variety.
+ARC24 shows the largest number because of the large number of eating events, similar to ARC26 and is explained as follows.
 Figure 8 shows the ADLs generated for participant ARC24 over the same time period as the raw sensor data shown earlier in Figure 1.
 This shows a regular bathing and dressing activity and a leaving of the house on 5 of the 7 days.
 March 20 shows the participant not leaving the house though the front door was opened and March 15, 16, 17 and 18 show a lot of front door activity not identified as leaving the house so the participant must have had callers or deliveries.
 The eating activity is well represented throughout each day because as shown in Figure 1 this participant does seem to spend large parts of the day in and out of the kitchen, opening and closing the fridge, food presses and drawers.
-Some of these recognised
+Some of these recognised as the eating/drinking ADL may actually be food preparation or returning from grocery shopping rather than food or drink consumption.